Township wide announcements and ongoing projects include the following:

 Governor, the Secretary of Education and several state education associations all of which support the program.
 We are currently working with local school districts on ways to get the word out about the program to eligible students.

 Additional information on the “Internet Essentials” program can be found at www.internetessentials.com

 If you have any questions regarding the “Internet Essentials” program please feel free to contact Frank Polito at 412-249-0513 or by email to Frank_Polito@cable.comcast.com.

 If you’re worried about losing your house, you may be eligible for financial assistance, including new emergency federal loans.
 In fact, a whole host of programs may help you avoid foreclosure and stay in your home.
 The first step is to call today, because funding –through the federal Emergency Homeowners Loan Program – is available for a limited time.

-Call 2-1-1 for a referral or to learn more today.
+Call 2-1-1 for a referral or visit the website to learn more today.

 If 2-1-1 isn’t yet in your area, call 1-800-552-4171.